alsalafiyyah/alsalafiyyah.github.io/_posts/music/2023-07-16-ruling-on-making-duas-with-music.md

       url: /biography/qaud/
 ---

-Question:
+###### Question:

 What is the ruling on supplications accompanied by music?

-Answer:
+###### Answer:

 This is not permissible, for music in itself is haram and making du’as (supplications) accompanied by music is mockery and mixing ibadah (worship) with amusement.
-If the supplications are tinged with bid'ah, this is even worse, for it combines amusement and ibtida' (heresy).
+If the supplications are tinged with bid'ah (religious innovations), this is even worse, for it combines amusement and ibtida' (heresy).
 Moreover, it involves imitating the customs of non-Muslims.